microsoft/maro/docs/source/maro_cli/dashboard.rst

 -  View the data chart in Grafana

-Open URL http://localhost:50303 in your browser.
+Open URL http://localhost:50303 in the browser.

 Use default user: 'admin' and password: 'admin' to login.